-There are number of conversations that goes around on about what makes a “professional” an higher-ranking business executive.
+There are a number of conversations that go around on about what makes a “professional” a higher-ranking business executive.

 However, many employers might have a variety of thoughts on how and what makes a “professional” mechanism.

 Professionalism cannot be defined in simple saying as, someone wearing a fastidious suit or so.
-Moderately, there are number of characteristics which build a professional image of a person.
+Moderately, there are a number of characteristics that build a professional image of a person.

 An arrangement of the discussion has been fully involved in the selection process to find idyllic candidates, to find the person who fits best at the place of work.

-The key trait employers look for candidates are the professional qualities.
+The key trait employers look for candidates are professional qualities.

 Professionalism is a potency that belongs to everyone inspite of the state of affairs and dissimilar background we may get ourselves in.

 10 Characteristics of Professionalism in the Workplace: